Skip to content

 Layout file parsing via KLayout Python API.

-Parse an OASIS or GDSII layout file.
+Parse an OASIS / GDSII / DEF / LEF layout file.

 Returns dictionary with 'cells', 'layers', 'bounding_box', and '_layout' handle.